 Writing Prompts

-One writing prompt resource I love to use is Visual Writing Prompts.
-This website incorporates a quote, thought, or question with an image for students to respond with writing.
-You can search the website by genre, grade, or subject.
+Having students respond to writing prompts daily or regularly helps build writing stamina and improve writing skills.
+A useful writing prompt resource is Visual Writing Prompts.
+This website features a quote, thought, or question accompanied by an image for students to respond with writing.
+Teachers can search the website by genre, grade, or subject.

 • Which class does this school not offer that you wish it had?

-• Explain why this class would be beneficial to students and the school.I
+• Explain why this class would be beneficial to students and the school.

 • What would you do if you were lost on a deserted island?

 • There’s a saying, “Finders keepers.
 Losers weepers.”
-If you found $100,000, would you return it or do you agree with the saying?
+If you found $100,000, would you return it, or do you agree with the saying?
 Explain what actions you would take.

 • What is your most memorable childhood memory?